-On April 26, 2017, President Donald Trump signed an executive order attempting to eliminate or shrink national monuments that have been protected by our presidents in recent decades, including Gold Butte here in Nevada.
-This is an attack on Nevada's heritage and the iconic public lands that are critical to our economy and way of life.
+On April 26, 2017, President Donald Trump signed an executive order calling for a "review" of 27 national monuments across the country, including Nevada's Gold Butte and Basin and Range National Monuments.
+This Executive Order was a direct attempt to eliminate or shrink national monuments that have been protected by our presidents in recent decades and an attack on Nevada's heritage and the iconic public lands that are critical to our economy and way of life.

 The executive order puts the fate of our parks and monuments in the hands of Secretary of the Interior, Ryan Zinke.
 Now is the time to show Secretary Zinke that Nevadans want our lands to remain protected.
 With your help, we can demonstrate the overwhelming public support for Gold Butte and all national monuments.

 Sixteen presidents from both sides of the aisle have designated national monuments to protect places from the Grand Canyon to Gold Butte to Papahānaumokuākea in the Northwestern Hawaiian Islands.
 The Act also helps tell a more complete story of our nation, protecting sites from Stonewall to Birmingham to Cesar Chavez.
 The American public and Nevadans' overwhelming support our national monuments and no president has ever attempted to revoke a predecessor’s monument designation, until now.

 Take Action to Defend National Monuments in Nevada